-For the purposes of this section, I will be writing from the vantage point of the Petitioner- the party who filed the enforcement case.
-(I should note, however, that the Law Office of Bryan Fagan, PLLC represents persons who are prosecuting and defending against enforcement cases.)
+For this section, I will be writing from the vantage point of the Petitioner- the party who filed the enforcement case.
+(I should note, however, that the Law Office of Bryan Fagan, PLLC, represents persons who are prosecuting and defending against enforcement cases.)

-If you and the Respondent agree that he or she should be held in contempt for having failed to pay child support then an agreement consists of first and foremost confirming the amount of child support that is actually owed over a certain time period plus the interest that has accumulated as well.
+Suppose you and the Respondent agree that they should be held in contempt for failing to pay child support.
+In that case, an agreement must first confirm the amount of child support owed over a specific period plus the accumulated interest.

-Agreeing to be found in contempt does not mean that the Respondent will have to serve time in jail but it would mean that is a possibility of the arrearage is not paid to you in the time period that is stated within the agreement.
-Typically Respondents sign a Wage Withholding Order that allows the court to dip into their paychecks from work and automatically withdraw money to pay you the support amounts.
+Agreeing to be found in contempt does not mean that the Respondent will have to serve time in jail, but it would mean that it is a possibility that the arrearage is not paid to you in the period that is stated within the agreement.
+Typically Respondents sign a Wage Withholding Order that allows the Court to dip into their paychecks from work and automatically withdraw money to pay you the support amounts.

-As I frequently state in this blog, it is much better to be able to reach an agreement with a Respondent on this sort of subject than to have to proceed to a contested hearing.
-The reason being is that the Respondent can negotiate the terms of his repaying the child support arrearage rather than being forced into a payment plan by the judge.
+As I frequently state in this blog, it is much better to agree with a Respondent on this sort of subject than to have to proceed to a contested hearing.
+The reason is that the Respondent can negotiate the terms of his repaying the child support arrearage rather than being forced into a payment plan by the judge.

 The Petitioner's Case

-If you are unable to settle your case prior to trial then you and the Respondent would bring your cases before the judge.
-As the Petitioner it is your responsibility to prove the elements of your case.
+If you cannot settle your case before trial, you and the Respondent would bring your issues before the judge.
+As the Petitioner, it is your responsibility to prove the elements of your case.

-This means that it is not enough to make an assertion that child support is owed to you, for example, then expect the Respondent to prove him or herself not in violation of the Court’s order.
-Supposing that you are in the court that has jurisdiction over your case and that there is an Order that is in effect let’s discuss how to win on two additional elements of your case.
+This means that it is not enough to assert that child support is owed to you; for example, expect the Respondent to prove him or herself not in violation of the Court's order.
+Supposing that you are in the Court that has jurisdiction over your case and an Order in effect, let's discuss how to win on two additional elements of your case.

-You will need to show the judge that specific violations of your court Order occurred.
-Typically in a child support case, this is done by providing an exhibit that shows dates and amounts of payments that had been due and what payments (if any) were actually made.
+You will need to show the judge that specific court order violations occurred.
+Typically in a child support case, this is done by providing an exhibit that shows dates and amounts of payments due and what payments (if any) were made.

-Likewise, a similar procedure works for you if you are asserting that the Respondent denied visitation attempts.
-Your journaling and record keeping should have some exact dates, times and locations to provide to the judge.
-Finally, you must tell the judge what punishment or relief you are seeking from him or her on that date.
-Whatever relief your attorney sought in your motion will be what the court can approve on your trial date.
+Likewise, a similar procedure works for you if you assert that the Respondent denied visitation attempts.
+Your journaling and record-keeping should have exact dates, times, and locations to provide to the judge.
+Finally, you must tell the judge what punishment or relief you are seeking from them on that date.
+Whatever relief your attorney sought in your motion will be what the Court can approve on your trial date.

-Proving the Respondent had and has the ability to pay child support
+Proving the Respondent had and can pay child support

-Depending upon the court you are in you may also need to show that the Respondent possessed the ability to have paid child support on each occurrence that he or she did not.
-If the Respondent believes that he lacked the ability to pay then he would need to assert that both in his pleading and in the trial.
+Depending upon the Court you are in, you may also need to show that the Respondent possessed the power to have paid child support on each occurrence that they did not.
+If the Respondent believes that he could not pay, he would need to assert that in his pleading and the trial.

-Your responsibility would then be to present evidence to the court to refute that assertion.
-This includes both past ability to pay and present ability to pay.
-Even if the judge does not need this information to find the Respondent in violation of the order, it may factor into their determination of the punishment that is appropriate based on any violation(s).
+Your responsibility would then be to present evidence to the Court to refute that assertion.
+This includes both past ability to pay and demonstrate the ability to pay.
+Even if the judge does not need this information to find the Respondent in violation of the order, it may factor into their determination of the appropriate punishment based on any violation(s).

 The Respondent's case in an enforcement hearing

-Once you have had an opportunity to introduce evidence into the record as well as question any witnesses you have available, the Respondent will have an opportunity to do the same.
+Once you have had an opportunity to introduce evidence into the record and question any available witnesses, the Respondent will have an opportunity to do the same.

-Since we are discussing the subject of child support enforcement cases it is the case that if you ever relinquished possession of your child to the Respondent for any time periods not ordered in the Divorce Decree, then he or she will be credited for those periods of time.
-This means the judge can diminish the actual amount of child support arrearages to reflect those periods of time that the child was in the Respondent’s possession.
+Since we are discussing the subject of child support enforcement cases, it is the case that if you ever relinquished possession of your child to the Respondent for any periods not ordered in the Divorce Decree, then they will be credited for those periods.
+This means the judge can diminish the amount of child support arrearages to reflect those periods that the child was in the Respondent's possession.

-Frequently the Respondent will argue that he or she lacked the ability to pay child support and that resulted in missed or partial payments of support.
-To do so, the Respondent has to prove that he or she did in fact lack the ability to pay and/or lacked property that could be sold in order to pay the support as ordered.
-Borrowing money would also be a viable way to pay support and can eliminate the merits of an inability to pay defense.
+Frequently the Respondent will argue that they could not pay child support, resulting in missed or partial support payments.
+The Respondent has to prove that they cannot pay and lack property that could be sold to pay the support as ordered.
+Borrowing money would also be a viable way to pay support and eliminate the merits of an inability to play defense.

-Additional information on the Respondent’s case to be posted tomorrow
+Additional information on the Respondent's case is to be posted tomorrow

 We will conclude our series of blog posts tomorrow on enforcement hearings with further discussion of the Respondent's case.